mpope9/krarup/primer.md

-Krarup is a dialect of Erlang for quickly creating highly concurrent data processing flows.
+krarup is a dialect of Erlang for quickly creating highly concurrent data processing flows with ease.

 ## Usage
 ```erlang